isabella-onder/Solar-System-probes/README.md

 The project was uncompleted due to lack of time: whilst the designs for more probes were already made, the pages were not set up for planets other than Pluto.

-As a bonus: by implementing the Google AIP for answering the user's questions, we were granted their first prize!
+As a bonus: by implementing the Gemini API for answering the user's questions, we were granted their first prize!